SEARCH: Wednesday, September 08, 2010

 During a typical session, 5 successive bursts of exercise were designed to produce heart rates of 117, 141, 146, 160, and 176 beats per minute, in that order.
 Each exercise burst lasted no longer than 60 seconds.
 The total time for each session took about 30-35 minutes.
 Subjects trained like this 3 times per week for 8 weeks.

-Nevertheless, this study is proof that spending a relatively minor amount of time at higher-intensity exercise can still produce noticeable improvements in aerobic fitness.
+Nevertheless, this study is proof that spending a relatively minor amount of time at higher-intensity exercise can still produce noticeable improvements in aerobic fitness in people who are not aerobically fit.

 QUESTIONS